I did a show on A&E called Live By Request.

 He also paints.
 Every day.

 When I had my stroke, it was bad.
+I was in a coma for two days, intensive care for a week, in the hospital for a month.
 I could barely believe what had happened.
 I mean, you read about things happening to other people but never think they will happen to you.
 The immediate aftermath for this stroke survivor was tough.
 Rehab, rehab, rehab.
 Plus a change in lifestyle, exercise, eating healthy, and paying attention to things I never payed attention to before.

 And through it all was Tony.